Geonkick-Synthesizer/redkite/README.md

 It is developed in C++ and inspired from other well known GUI toolkits.

-Version: 0.8.0
+Version: 0.8.1

+Note: version 1.0 not released yet

 License: GPLv3

-Author: Iurie Nistor

 #### The problem